Shabang-Systems/simon/docs/about.md

 **AI Search: your data + 10 lines of code.**

-Simon is open-source project licensed under TODO, developed by Shabang Systems, LLC.
+Simon is open-source project licensed under Apache 2.0, developed by Shabang Systems, LLC.

 ## Getting Help
 The best way to get your questions answered quickly is by [searching and posting on our discussion boards](https://github.com/Shabang-Systems/simon/discussions).
 Please do reach out!
 We love to hear everything from your questions, your feedback, or just to show-off a cool demo.